Dog Day Afternoon (1975) Queer Film. Lumet’s Masterpiece. A+

 DIRECTOR: Sidney Lumet

-BOTTOM LINE: Sidney Lumet’s masterpiece is based on actual events.
-On a hot August afternoon in 1972, Sonny Wortzik (Al Pacinoand Sal Naturile (John Cazale) attempt to rob the First Brooklyn Savings Bank but only find $1,100 in cash and end up being surrounded by the police.
-Sonny wants the money to get his lover Leon a sex change, and as a long day journeys into the night, things begin to turn into a circus.
+Sidney Lumet’s masterpiece is drawn from real events.
+On a sweltering August afternoon in 1972, Sonny Wortzik (Al Pacino) and Sal Naturile (John Cazale) attempt to rob the First Brooklyn Savings Bank, only to discover a mere $1,100 in the till.
+Within minutes, they’re surrounded by police, the media, and a swelling crowd.
+Sonny’s motive—raising money so his lover Leon can receive gender‑affirming surgery—turns the botched heist into a chaotic, strangely tender public spectacle.

 NOW STREAMING ON AMAZON PRIME, APPLE TV+, YOUTUBE